glucksfall/atlas/docs/Installation.rst

    .. note::
     **pip, Python, and Anaconda**:
-    Be aware which pip you invoque.
-You could install pip3 with ``sudo apt-get install python3-pip`` if you have system rights, or install python3 from source, and adding ``<python3 path>/bin/pip3`` to the path, or linking it in a directory like ``$HOME/bin`` which is commonly added to the path at login.
+    Be aware which ``pip`` you invoque.
+You could install pip3 with ``sudo apt-get install python3-pip`` if you have system rights, or install python3 from source, and adding ``<python3 path>/bin/pip3`` to the path, or linking it in a directory like ``$HOME/bin`` which is commonly added to the path at user login.
 Also be aware that, if you installed Anaconda, pip could be linked to the Anaconda specific version of pip, which will install Atlas into Anaconda's installation folder.
     Type ``which pip`` or ``which pip3`` to find out the source of pip, and type ``python -m site`` or ``python3 -m site`` to find out where is more likely Atlas will be installed.

-Option 4: Clone the Github repository
+Option 4: Clone the Atlas repository
 -------------------------------------

 1. **Clone with git**

    The source code is uploaded and maintained through Github at `<https://github.com/networkbiolab/atlas>`_.
-Therefore, you could clone the repository locally, and then add the folder to the ``PYTHONPATH``.
-Beware that you should install the *pysb* package (`pysb`_) and others packages by any means, specially the Jupyter Notebook project (`<https://jupyter.org>`_).
+Therefore, you could download or clone the repository locally, and then add the directory to the ``PYTHONPATH``.
+Beware that you should install the *pysb* package (`pysb`_) and others packages by any mean, specially the Jupyter Notebook project (`<https://jupyter.org>`_) that aid the modeling process and visualize models.

    .. code-block:: bash